-The only interfering substance likely to be encountered INTERFERENCE:

-in water is oxidized manganese.
+The only interfering substance likely to be encountered in water is oxidized manganese.
 The extent of this interference can be determined by treating a sample with sodium arsenite to destroy the chlorine present so that the degree of interference can be measured.

-lodine and bromine can give a positive interference, but these are not normally present unless they have been
+lodine and bromine can give a positive interference, but these are not normally present unless they have been added as sanitizers.

-CHLORINE, DPD Liquid
+CHLORINE, Liquid, DPD